alibaba/tgin/README.md

 ```

 #### 3. triangle extraction and selection
-We have extracted and seleted the triangles of both amazon(books) and amazon(electronics) datasets.
-You can <a href="https://pan.baidu.com/s/1DVlwa5r3JiTPgWR7Q7Sojg" target="_blank">download</a> (pwd:tgin) and put it into the `triangle_data/` folder.
+We have extracted and selected the triangles of both amazon(books) and amazon(electronics) datasets.
+You can <a href="https://drive.google.com/drive/folders/1gj7aHFjRLVPwmhvK-o1waJKj3Xme7GVM" target="_blank">download</a> and put it into the `triangle_data/` folder.

-Next, the triangle indexes should be transformed into the input format of TGIN model.
+Next, the triangle indexes should be transformed into the input format of the TGIN model.
 ```
 python process_tridata.py
 ```

-Also, you can refer to the mapreduce source code in
+Also, you can refer to the MapReduce source code in
 `triangle_mapreduce.zip` folder to generate triangle indexes.

 ## Train Model

-##### (Recommended) You can skip all the previous steps and run TGIN model using the script directly.
+##### (Recommended) You can skip all the previous steps and run the TGIN model using the script directly.

 ```